Jewish Board of Guardians (United Kingdom): Health, sanitation and social care

+The living conditions of the Jewish community were of paramount importance for the board.
+Laurie Magnus states that:

+The dwelling of the East End population was considered to be inadequate and central to the problem of poverty.
+Magnus continued...

+Furthermore, they looked at the conditions of the Jewish quarters and reported their findings to the Jewish Board of Guardians.

+This committee was remodelled and became the Health Committee.

 Partnerships

 The Russo-Jewish Committee was established in 1882 to oversee all matters of Jewish immigrants.
 The Conjoint Committee an amalgamation of the Russo-Jewish Committee and the Jewish Board of Guardians, aimed to tackle all matters of immigration.
 This committee collaborated with the Board (between 1893 and 1909) and became the primary source of aid to the Jewish poor.
 "The Conjoint Committee was the lineal descendent of the Mansion House Committee " Despite the fact that the two organizations were a partnership, the Board of Guardians continued to dominate the majority of decisions.
 Sir Julian Goldsmid, chairman of the Russo-Jewish Committee, cooperated with Benjamin Cohen, who was the president of the Jewish Board of Guardians at this time.
 Any disagreements between the two leaders were settled by the interests of the elite as a whole.
 As a result of the six month rule, other charities developed in order to aid the immigrants."In the process of adjustment those immigrants were helped by relatives, kinsmen, landsleit, and alternative smaller and more flexible institutions, such as Hevras" Hevras, a charity also established in the East End, offered help for immigrants to overcome the distress’ caused by the immigration process.
 This charity was less hierarchical and more democratic than the Board.
 For many, Hevras represented traditional Jewish morals within the charities policies.
 Many immigrants turned to Hevras because of the Board of Guardians restrictive policies, such as the six-month rule.